behnamasadi/robotic_notes/README.md

 FetchContent_Declare(rerun_sdk URL https://github.com/rerun-io/rerun/releases/latest/download/rerun_cpp_sdk.zip)
 FetchContent_MakeAvailable(rerun_sdk)
 ```

-The reason is building `arrow_cpp` might take very long time.
+**Note:** Building `arrow_cpp` (which is a dependency of rerun_sdk) can take a very long time and may fail with compilation errors (e.g., abseil build failures with newer GCC versions like GCC 13).
+If you encounter build errors with arrow_cpp, comment out all other code in `CMakeLists.txt` and only keep the rerun SDK part above.
 Also install the rerun server via:

 ### Python Dependencies